basaandewiel/basaandewiel.github.io/_posts/2022-05-05-Install-openVPN-on-openWRT.md

 * this subnet makes the incoming traffic to arrive in zone 'vpn' (look at network->firewall; edit zone vpn->advanced settings: there you see "Use this option to classify zone traffic by source or destination subnet instead of networks or devices" and there is 192.168.8.0 filled in.
 Probably it is also possible to use device tun0 to classify the traffic in stead of the subnet(s).
 * lan zone is allowed to forward traffic to the vpn zone (fw settings->general)
 * vpn zone is allowed to forward traffic to lan zone
-* so the vpn traffic can travel to all destinations (because lan is allowed to  forwarden traffic to wan)
+* so the vpn traffic can travel to all destinations (because lan is allowed to forward traffic to wan)

 For the client side you get two .ovpn files (one for each OpenVPN instance) that can be imported in the client OpenVPN application.